Modern C++

 9 million terabytes

 When Use Signed/Unsigned Integer?
-2/2
+3/3

 When use signed integer?

-if it can be mixed with negative values, e.g. subtracting byte sizes
+If the quantity can be mixed with negative values, e.g. subtracting byte sizes

-optimization purposes, e.g. exploit undefined behavior for overflow or in loops
+Optimization purposes, e.g. exploit undefined behavior for overflow or in loops

 When use unsigned integer?